 2.0.1 The Survey on MGNREGA has been conducted in the rural areas of Andhra Pradesh, Madhya Pradesh and Rajasthan.
 A sample of 304 villages from each state has been selected for survey using a well structured multistage stratified sample design.
-It is a panel survey and the selected households in the FSU will be visited four times for canvassing the detailed schedule 10.3.
-Accordingly, each of these selected villages and sample households within the selected villages is being surveyed four times i.e. in the form of four visits.
-For each visit, the duration of survey is of six months.
-During this time frame, all the selected villages are planned for survey.
-The re-visits have been planned for the sample villages after a gap of six months.
-The period of survey for first visit started on 1st July 2009 and ended on 30th December 2009.
+It is a panel survey and the selected households in the First Stage Unit (FSU) were visited four times for canvassing the detailed schedule 10.3.
+Accordingly, each of these selected villages and sample households within the selected villages has been surveyed four times i.e. in the form of four visits.
+For each visit, the duration of survey was of six months.
+During this time frame, all the selected villages were planned for survey.
+The re-visits were planned for the sample villages after a gap of six months.
+The period of survey for fourth visit was from January 2011 to June 2011.
 The selected villages were allotted two sub-round numbers of three months' duration each for each visit.